apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/7-use_gpus.md

 <!--- specific language governing permissions and limitations -->
 <!--- under the License. -->

-# Step 6: Use GPUs to increase efficiency
+# Step 7: Load and Run a NN using GPU

 In this step, you learn how to use graphics processing units (GPUs) with MXNet.
 If you use GPUs to train and deploy neural networks, you get significantly more computational power and speed when compared to central processing units (CPUs).

 ## Prerequisites

 Before you start the other steps here, make sure you have at least one Nvidia GPU in your machine and CUDA properly installed.
 GPUs from AMD and Intel are not supported.
 Install the GPU-enabled version of MXNet.
-You can find information about how to install the GPU version of MXNET for your setup, [here](https://mxnet.apache.org/versions/1.7/get_started/?).
+You can find information about how to install the GPU version of MXNet for your setup, [here](https://mxnet.apache.org/versions/1.7/get_started/?).

 Use the following commands to check the number GPUs that are available.